 To heal your inner child, you have to listen to it.
 It's constantly talking to you through your emotions: Mindfulness, art therapy and psychoanalytic techniques can help you to understand what the inner child is trying to tell you.
 For most of my clients, feeling compassion for their inner child is the first step to healing it.
 The next step is to communicate with the inner child.
 For this, I use the technique of visualising the child in front of you.
 This is a powerful technique which often releases strong emotions, which are again extremely healing.

-I'm Natalie Marby, English-speaking therapist in Hamburg, Germany.
+I'm Natalie Marby, an English speaking therapist in Hamburg, Germany.
 I offer psychotherapy and counselling in English,

 especially for expats living in Hamburg.
-You can book a free 60 minute initial session by writing me an email or calling me:
+You can book an initial session by writing me an email or calling me: (040)